-- {¶6} An appellate court reviews a trial court's decision on a motion to suppress de novo.
+{¶6} An appellate court reviews de novo whether an officer has reasonable suspicion or probable cause to make a warrantless seizure.
 State v.
 Bing (1999), 134 Ohio App.3d 444, 448, citing Ornelas v.
 United States (1996), 517 U.S. 690, 699, 116 S.Ct.
 1657, 134 L.Ed.2d 911.
-This court accepts the factual determinations of the trial court if they are supported by competent, credible evidence, and without deference to the trial court's conclusions will determine "whether, as a matter of law, the facts meet the appropriate legal standard."
+This Court accepts the factual determinations of the trial court if they are supported by competent, credible evidence, and without deference to the trial court's conclusions will determine "whether, as a matter of law, the facts meet the appropriate legal standard."
 State v.
 Curry (1994), 95 Ohio App.3d 93, 96.
-In the proceedings below, however, the trial court made no factual findings in connection with its order denying appellant's motion to suppress.
-Accordingly, this court relies on the testimony transcribed from the hearing and the undisputed facts that are supported by the record in determining whether the trial court reached the proper result. - {¶7} At the suppression hearing, Officer Schismenos of the Akron Police Department testified on behalf of the state and described the following sequence of events.
+In the proceedings below, however, the trial court made no factual findings in connection with its order denying Appellant's motion to suppress.
+Accordingly, this Court relies on the testimony transcribed from the hearing and the undisputed facts that are supported by the record in determining whether the trial court reached the proper result.

+{¶7} At the suppression hearing, Officer Schismenos of the Akron Police Department testified on behalf of the state and described the following sequence of events.
 At approximately 11:30 p.m. on July 17, 2001, Officer Schismenos and his partner, Officer Anthony, were on patrol in an unmarked police cruiser for the Akron Metropolitan Housing Authority near Rosemary Square in Akron.
-There was an increased police presence in that area because of a recent increase in crime, including shooting and drug-related activity. - {¶8} The officers observed a red and white Cadillac in which appellant was the sole occupant near Patapsco Place, and decided to conduct a computer check of the vehicle's license plate number.
+There was an increased police presence in that area because of a recent increase in crime, including shooting and drug-related activity.

+{¶8} The officers observed a red and white Cadillac in which Appellant was the sole occupant near Patapsco Place, and decided to conduct a computer check of the vehicle's license plate number.
 The officers discovered that the vehicle was registered in the name of one Objarahnawen Collins.
-There were no L.E.A.D.S. entries signifying outstanding warrants for Collins.
-However, the officers learned that there was a "lid," or a "hit," for an outstanding warrant in connection with the vehicle for a Mr. Anthony, a.k.a.
-"Brett," Flowers.
-The lid was an indication that Flowers had previously been arrested in the vehicle, and the lid was entered into the computer system to alert officers to the possibility that a warrant suspect was in the vehicle.
-A caution note was also attached to the lid, indicating prior drug-trafficking offenses involving Flowers, which alerted the officers to the possibility that any warrant suspects in the vehicle might be armed.1
+There were no L.E.A.D.S. entries signifying outstanding warrants for Mr. Collins.
+However, the officers learned that there was a "lid," or a "hit," for an outstanding warrant in connection with the vehicle for a Mr. Anthony, aka "Brett," Flowers.
+The lid was an indication that Mr. Flowers had previously been arrested as a passenger in the vehicle.

 {¶9} During the time the officers were running the plates on the Cadillac, the vehicle left the area.
-The officers searched for several minutes but were unable to locate the automobile.
+The officers searched for several minutes, but were unable to locate the automobile.
 The officers then decided to get some coffee.
 As they drove on South Arlington Street, they spotted the Cadillac in the parking lot of a convenience station.
-The officers pulled into the station's parking lot and observed appellant walking back to his vehicle from the convenience store.
-Upon seeing the uniformed officers exiting the police cruiser, appellant quickly dropped his hands to his sides so that they were out of the officers' view.
-Officer Anthony "told [appellant] to hold up for a second" as appellant stood at the open door of the Cadillac.
-Officer Anthony then ordered appellant to place his hands on top of the car.
-Appellant did not immediately comply with the order, so Officer Anthony drew his gun and repeated the order.
+The officers pulled into the station's parking lot and observed Appellant walking back to his vehicle from the convenience store.
+Upon seeing the uniformed officers exiting the police cruiser, Appellant quickly dropped his hands to his sides so that they were out of the officers' view.
+Officer Anthony "told [Appellant] to hold up for a second" as Appellant stood at the open door of the Cadillac.
+Officer Anthony then ordered Appellant to place his hands on top of the car.
+Appellant did not immediately comply, so Officer Anthony drew his gun and repeated the order.

-{¶10} While Officer Anthony was addressing appellant, Officer Schismenos approached from the side of the vehicle.
-Through the passenger side window, the officer saw appellant quickly thrust something into his right front pocket before placing his hands on the car.
-As Officer Schismenos drew closer to appellant's side, he observed a plastic bag of crack cocaine sticking out of appellant's right front pocket.
-The officers then handcuffed and arrested appellant, and found more crack cocaine, ecstasy pills, marijuana, and more than five hundred dollars in cash on his person.
+{¶10} While Officer Anthony was addressing Appellant, Officer Schismenos approached from the side of the vehicle.
+Through the passenger side window, the officer saw Appellant quickly thrust something into his right front pocket before placing his hands on the car.
+As Officer Schismenos drew closer to Appellant's side, he observed a plastic bag of crack cocaine sticking out of Appellant's right front pocket.
+The officers then handcuffed and arrested Appellant, and found more crack cocaine, ecstasy pills, marijuana, and more than five hundred dollars in cash on his person.